istais/reflectshield/README.md

 #ReflectShield

 ReflectShield migrates a part of Chrome XSS Protection on the server side.
 ReflectShield checks whether a script that’s about to run on a web page is also present in the request that fetched that web page.
 If the script is present in the request, that’s a strong indication that the web server might have been tricked into reflecting the script.
-Therefore, it blocks the reflected XSS attacks by translating all characters of this request which have HTML character entity equivalents into these entities.
+Therefore, it blocks the reflected XSS attacks by translating all characters of this request parameter which have HTML character entity equivalents into these entities.

 ##The Chrome XSS Protection: